nfoert/cardie/README.md

 <div align="center">
   <img src="repo/images/screenshot1.png" style="border-radius: 10px; margin-top: 20px;">
 </div>

-> [!IMPORTANT]
-> Cardie is currently in an open alpha.
-Things will be rapidly changing and bugs are to be expected.

 ## Hacktoberfest
 Happy Hacktoberfest!
 I hope that you find this project interesting and that some issues offer a good learning experience!
 Help of any kind would be greatly appreciated.